Feature Content via Content Feed

 How to create, continuously monitor, and delete content feeds.

 Using a content feed will allow you to track a #hashtag or @username for an ongoing time (i.e. during your campaign, game, or show).
-With content feeds, you can setup filtered content feeds by network [X, Instagram, Facebook, and/or YouTube] that automatically feed into your moderation dashboard.
+With content feeds, you can setup filtered content feeds by network [Instagram, Facebook, and YouTube] that automatically feed into your moderation dashboard.
 All of this being in real time.

 Before continuing, ensure your account has account connections set up.
 If you go to "Account Connections" within your account and see none, then contact your Team Owner.
 They will need to set social account connections [with help from this article].